Determining Reaction Order Using Rate Data

 - Predicting the behavior of chemical reactions: Reaction order can be used to predict the rate of a reaction under different conditions.

-- Understanding the mechanism of chemical reactions: Reaction order can be used to identify the rate-determining step of a reaction.
+- Understanding the mechanism of chemical reactions: Reaction order can provide insights into the rate-determining step of a reaction and the molecularity of the reaction.

 - Designing chemical processes: Reaction order can be used to design chemical processes that are efficient and cost-effective.